srsergiorodriguez/aventura/README.md

 * Capitalize first letter: CAPITALIZE
 * Capitalize all letters: ALLCAPS

-#### Creating new rules
+##### Creating new rules
 You can create new rules while your grammar expands.
-This is useful to fixate rules that you want to produce generatively but also that you want tou use consistently in your new text.
+This is useful to fixate rules that you want to produce generatively but also that you want to use consistently in your new text.
 For example, think about a tale in which the name of a hero appears multiple times in the story.
 You want that the name of the hero changes with each new generation of the text, but you also want that the same name is used throughout the story.
 New rules are created by defining a new name for the rule (inside `$` symbol), followed by a set of sub-rules encolsed in `[ `and `]`: `[key1:value1,key2:value2...]`.
 Each sub-rule must be specified in key-value pairs, and the set of sub-rules must be separated by commas:

 ```Javascript
 const grammar = {